Rappsilber-Laboratory/AlphaLink2/README.md

 ### Code License

-While AlphaFold's and, by extension, Uni-Fold's source code is licensed under the permissive Apache Licence, Version 2.0, DeepMind's pretrained parameters fall under the CC BY 4.0 license.
+While AlphaFold's and, by extension, Uni-Fold's source code is licensed under the permissive Apache License, Version 2.0, DeepMind's pre-trained parameters fall under the CC BY 4.0 license.
 Note that the latter replaces the original, more restrictive CC BY-NC 4.0 license as of January 2022

 ### Model Parameters License